Dilwale Dulhania Le Jayenge: Themes

 Scott Jordan Harris, writing for Roger Ebert's website, says the film's popularity lies in its ability to effectively convey two opposing themes appealing to different portions of society.
 He said, "It argues that we should follow our hearts and chase happiness wherever it leads, regardless of the obstacles in our paths, while simultaneously suggesting we should respect the ways of our elders, particularly our parents, and do nothing that challenges their will".
 Rachel Dwyer said the film was important for presenting marriage as an understanding between parents and children.
 While fighting the old tradition of the arranged marriage, it still encouraged the importance of seeking parental consent, even for a love marriage.
 According to Patricia Uberoi, Dilwale Dulhania Le Jayenge reiterates the theme of Hum Aapke Hain Koun..!
 (1994) (Note: Uberoi states the theme to be that the lovers were willing to sacrifice their own feelings for their families.) in a self-conscious manner while also linking it explicitly to the fact that the protagonists tend to remind themselves and each other of what it means to be an Indian.

+Writing for Himal Southasian, film critic Anna Vetticad noted that the movie's charms lent a deceptive lustre to its ultra-conservatism, which helped pave the way for the brazen misogyny and Hindu nationalism in Indian cinema 30 years later.
+She writes: "DDLJ’s defining moment comes when Raj’s father exhorts him to stop Simran’s marriage.
+Raj refuses, saying, “Things were different in your time.”
+A young person telling an older person that revolt is passé is an odd inter-generational turning of the tables.
+Raj was effectively announcing the death of the Angry Young Man and the advent of a pro-establishment hero."

 Sandra Ponzanesi has noted the thematic similarities with The Sure Thing (1985), as the movie follows a college student who embarks on a cross-country trip in hopes of a casual romantic encounter, but ends up traveling with a young woman.
 Initially at odds, the two gradually fall in love.
 She also highlighted that, while the basic storyline resembles that of Dilwale Dulhania Le Jayenge, the cultural context and details differ significantly.